jhumelsine/jhumelsine.github.io/_posts/2025-08-08-builder-introduction.md

 }
 ```

-They define two concrete `MazeBuilder` classes, `StandardMazeBuilder` and `CountingMazeBuilder`. `StandardMazeBuilder` fulfills the `MazeBuilder` interface contract by acquiring `Door` objects and connecting them via `Door` objects, much like a graph acquiring nodes and connecting them via edges. `CountingMazeBuilder` simply counts the number of `Rooms` and `Doors` that are declared in the `Maze` construction.
+They define two concrete `MazeBuilder` classes, `StandardMazeBuilder` and `CountingMazeBuilder`. `StandardMazeBuilder` fulfills the `MazeBuilder` interface contract by acquiring `Room` objects and connecting them via `Door` objects, much like a graph acquiring nodes and connecting them via edges. `CountingMazeBuilder` simply counts the number of `Rooms` and `Doors` that are declared in the `Maze` construction.

 Here's the basic structure of each concrete class.
 Both implement `addRoom` and `addDoor` as required by `MazeBuilder`.
 However, each returns a different ___Product___. `StandardMazeBuilder` returns a `Maze`; whereas, `CountingMazeBuilder` returns an `int`.